ZurrTum/Create-Fly/README.md

   compatible.
 - The original Fabric fork was ported using Porting-Lib, which actually required implementing many NeoForge features.
   This project uses a mixin specifically for Create features to make porting easier.
-- The original Fabric fork used the Parchment mapping, which is based on Mojang.
-This project uses the Yarn mapping, which is more consistent with Fabric development.
 - The original Fabric fork used a mixed approach to server-side and client-side development, which made it easy for the server to call non-existent client code, leading to errors.
 This project uses a new code separation mode for development.